 The success of the social science research enterprise relies on the willingness of research participants to take part in surveys.
 Thus, it is critically important to protect the identities of research subjects.
 Disclosure risk is a term used for the possibility that a data record from a study could be linked to a specific person or organization, thereby revealing information that otherwise would not be known or known with as much certainty.
 Concerns about disclosure risk have grown as more datasets have become available online, and it has become easier to link research datasets with publicly available external databases.

 ICPSR's Approach to Confidentiality

-- Modifying data if necessary to protect respondents' confidentiality
+- Modifying data, if necessary, to protect respondents' confidentiality

-- Addresses, including ZIP codes
+- Addresses, including ZIP and other postal codes

 - Telephone numbers, including area codes